rsn8887/Hurrican/readme.md

  - R = grenade
  - L = cycle weapon type
  - ZR = smart bomb
+ - Plus = pause (breaks music)

 # Current Limitations

  - Don't try to remap buttons in the controls menu, it asks for a button press, but doesn't react to Joycon input.

+ - pausing with plus button causes the music to stop and never start again.

 # Building